 The AIDS Clinical Trials Group researched 5240 individuals, which included 319 HIV positive women who were stratified by age 13-45 and céluas count T-CD4. > 350 cells / mm3, 200-350 cells / mm3, or <200 cells/ Mm3.
 Most (56%) were black, 31% were Hispanics or Latinos, 11% were white and the average age was 36 years.
 The median CD4 count was 310 cells / mm3- Indicating the need for anti-retroviral therapy (ART) - but only 40% had detectable HIV viral load.

 - At baseline, 4% of the participants were infected with 4 all HPV types covered by the vaccine.

-- In 28 weeks after immunization, seroconversion rates - or the development of protective antibodies against HPV types 6, 11, 16 and 18, among women not already infected with the virus of each type were:
+- At 28 weeks after immunization, rates of seroconversion - or development of protective antibodies against HPV types 6, 11, 16 and 18 among women, and not already infected with the virus of each type were:

 - At all levels of CD4 cells, the response was better for HPV types 6, 11 and 16 compared with 18 type.

 - And lower cell count CD4 high viral load (> 10.000 copies / mL) was also associated with a poor response to the vaccine.

 - The vaccine was generally well tolerated and no safety issues were identified.

 "HPV quadrivalent vaccine directed to 6 types, 11, 16 and 18, was safe and immunogenic in HIV-infected women of 13-45 years," the study authors concluded.
 "Women with HIV viral load> 10.000 copies / mL and / or counts of CD4 <200 cells / mm 3, had lower seroconversion."